readyready15728/misc/awakemud-notes.md

 Microsoft way dayo?
 South Redmond, out there somewhere.
 There's a fence dayo.
 * Fort Case isn't on Microsoft Way but rather down the road to the west.
 Destroy the fence to get in.
 * Keep working for Boz Renfield, Bunny and Jimmy Smith and I think one of them will make it possible to get a visa.
 * Smith's appears to be the proper place for the encyclopedia volume.
+(It requires a little bit of searching.)
 * Re: Grenada, where there is apparently much decking work: Gato says in English, "Mmm.
 Gettin' out to Grenada, by the way?
 You can get a visa, fly normal.
 It works.
 Faster tambien.
 Pero you can also kinda... loiter, watch for